cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/notes.day8.md

 Just for fun... let's add another function that converts an input texture to ASCII.
 We'll need to lower the resolution of our simplex noise to get this to work well.

+First install: `npm i glsl-ascii-filter`

+Then replace your fragment shader:

 ```c
 #ifdef GL_ES
 precision mediump float;